-- 84. Clauses 21-30 replicate those provisions previously set out in clauses 8-20 but for search services as opposed to user-to-user services. - 85.
+- 75. Clauses 20-29 replicate many of the provisions previously set out in clauses 8-19 but for search services as opposed to user-to-user services. - 76.
 The right to freedom of expression in an online setting not only concerns the ability of individuals to impart information but also to receive it.
-In this regard, a free flow of information and the right to freedom of expression go hand in hand. - 86.
-Clauses 21-30 transpose many of the duties set out in Part 3 for user-to-user services and apply them to search services.
+In this regard, a free flow of information and the right to freedom of expression go hand in hand. - 77.
+Clauses 20-29 transpose many of the duties set out in Part 3 for user-to-user services and apply them to search services.
 This includes illegal content risk assessment duties, risk assessment duties specifically for services "likely to be accessed by children", safety duties relating to potentially illegal content, safety duties where the service is "likely to be accessed by children" as well as content report and complaints duties.
-Unlike with user-to-user services, there is no stipulation of obligations based on the size of the service in question and as such, no additional duties for larger services. - 87.
+Unlike with user-to-user services, there is no stipulation of obligations based on the size of the service in question and as such, no additional duties for larger services. - 78.
+Given that search services are frequently used for educational purposes, the idea that such a service is "likely to be accessed by children" is high.
+The duties set out in this section threaten to age-gate these services and exclude those unwilling or unable to verify themselves from using them. - 79.
 The legislation imposes further duties upon search services to "have regard to" freedom of expression and privacy but these are weak checks on an otherwise deeply restrictive model.
-Reporting, redress and record-keeping duties also apply. - 88.
+Reporting, redress and record-keeping duties also apply. - 80.
 As with user-to-user services, we are deeply concerned that the broad definitions and the weight of the obligations placed upon these intermediaries will mean that search services feel obliged to censor heavily.
 As such, this runs the risk of stifling the free flow of information online.
-This is a retrograde step given the otherwise democratising power of the internet. - 89.
+This is a retrograde step given the otherwise democratising power of the internet. - 81.
 Of all of the major digital markets, the field of search engines is among the most monopolised, with Google overwhelmingly acting as the major market player.
 Given the expensive regulatory costs of the proposed online safety regime, far from taking power from online platforms like Google, this legislation will obstruct market entry to potential new services and entrench powerful actors such as Google.

-Clause 37 - Codes of practice about duties
+Clause 36 - Codes of practice about duties

-90. Building on the duties of care, clause 37 instructs the newly appointed regulator, Ofcom, to draft codes of practice setting out how social media companies can fulfil their obligations when it comes to regulating content that is deemed to be illegal or "legal but harmful".
-Compliance with the relevant duties is met if a platform takes the steps set out in the codes of practice, which they will have to integrate into their company's "systems and processes".
+82. Building on the duties of care, clause 36 instructs the newly appointed regulator, Ofcom, to draft codes of practice setting out how social media companies can fulfil their obligations when it comes to regulating content

-- 91. The effect of this step is to fortify social media companies' terms of use, ensuring that they are upheld, and to clearly identify companies that fail to comply, who risk sanction.
-Whilst companies consistently upholding their terms and conditions might be seen by some as a good in and of itself, it is widely recognised that the online data trade means many online companies' terms and conditions are primarily designed for their own economic benefit and legal protection rather than to protect the interests of their users.
-The terms of service model regulating the relationship between platform and user effectively gives many platforms absolute power and complete discretion as to their application of it.22 As such, it would seem a controversial position for a government-appointed regulator to oversee private companies in effectively upholding those terms and conditions sets of rules that are not neutral, and which have complex implications. - 92.
-It would be distinctly wrong for a regulator to oversee the fulfilment of terms and conditions that facilitate the censorship of lawful speech.
-For the regulator to adhere to and endorse speech standards set in private 'community standards' would show a worrying lack of commitment to the laws and case law on free speech that have evolved in this country over many years.
-Such proposals would make the Government-appointed regulator complicit in restrictions on free speech. - 93.
+- that is deemed to be illegal or "harmful".
+Compliance with the relevant duties is met if a platform takes the steps set out in the codes of practice, which they will have to integrate into their company's "systems and processes". - 83.
+The effect of this step is to fortify social media companies' terms of use, ensuring that they are upheld, and to clearly identify companies that fail to comply, who risk sanction.
+It would seem a controversial position for a government-appointed regulator to oversee private companies in effectively upholding those terms and conditions sets of rules that are not neutral, and which have complex implications. - 84.
 In drafting the codes of practice, Ofcom must consult with the Secretary of State amongst others and Parliamentary approval comes in the form of a negative resolution of the House which affords minimal scrutiny.
 Once again this brings into question the independence of the regulator the significant influence the executive will have to influence the regulatory framework.